 School Library Studies (MA)

-Prepare to serve as a leader in technology and literacy, a teacher of digital citizenship and advocate for lifelong readers.
+Preparing teacher librarians to serve as leaders in technology and literacy, teachers of digital citizenship, media specialists and advocates for lifelong readers.

 - Scholarships available

 Entirely Online | 33 Credits | 2 Years

 - Mentored by faculty with K-12 teaching experience, you will find a K-12 connection infused throughout all courses

 - Courses prepare you to teach technology and literacy and lead school-wide learning, through co-planning, co-teaching, and providing print and digital resources to students and teachers

 - This program is for those looking to become K-12 teacher librarians and/or qualify for one or more of the Iowa teacher librarian endorsements:

 - K-8 Elementary School Teacher Librarian – #108

 - 5-12 Secondary School Teacher Librarian – #109